DuncanParSky/BiSabers/README.md

-# GaySabers
+# BiSabers

-Makes your sabers gay
+A fork of GaySabers that makes your sabers bi rather than gay This is currently untested
+It will still show up as GaySabers in Beat Saber because i haven't modified anything but the colours.

 Use `qpm-rust s build` to build
 Same goes for `qpm-rust s copy` and `qpm-rust s qmod`